janellybautista/myntuples/README.md

 # 10k evts take about 32 minutes
 ```

-[After Set] The next time you login, do the following to set up:
+[Loging back] The next time you login, do the following to set up:

 ```
 source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh